 If you’re willing to spend some time on the metro and ferries to take it all in, you can stack your days full of exciting activities.
 Here are our top 10 things to do in Hong Kong to give you an idea of what’s on tap here:

 1. The Peak

-At 552 meters, this is the highest peak on Hong Kong Island.
+At 552 meters, this is the highest peak on Hong Kong Island and a must-do on any Hong Kong itinerary.
 Way up here, you can enjoy breathtaking views of the harbour and the city.
 If you’re lucky and it’s a super clear day, you just might see the eight mountains of Kowloon as well.

 2. Ride the Ferry

 Another great way to appreciate the beautiful HK skyline is by taking the public ferry from Hong Kong Island to Kowloon or vice versa.
 Not only will you get to enjoy amazing views, but this will help ensure that you do Hong Kong on the cheap, as a ride only costs $0.30-50!

 Cantonese food is one of the Four Great Culinary Traditions of China, and it’s perhaps the most famous variety of Chinese cuisine found around the world.
 The quintessential Cantonese dining experience is a dim sum brunch.
 Come hungry and choose between a wide variety of tasty morsels like pork buns or shrimp dumplings.

 4. Hike and Camp in the Outlying Islands